DCRM(C) is available online as a free PDF and on LC Cataloger’s Desktop.

 History and background

-With an increased focus on the security of rare cartographic materials, there is a need for a stand alone set of rules that covers the treatment of atlases, maps, and globes, both printed and manuscript, including the analysis of cartographic works in books or other resources, and can be used by any institution that houses these materials.
-The creation of a standard will eliminate the need for each institution to develop extensive local practices for the treatment of rare cartographic works, and will make it possible for institutions with smaller collections to benefit from both the sophisticated tradition of rare materials cataloging and the awareness of the cartographic community of the particular qualities of our materials.
+With an increased focus on the security of rare cartographic materials, DCRM(C) addresses the need for a stand-alone set of rules that covers the treatment of atlases, maps, and globes, both printed and manuscript, including the analysis of cartographic works in books or other resources, and can be used by any institution that houses these materials.
+The creation of a standard eliminates the need for each institution to develop extensive local practices for the treatment of rare cartographic works, and makes it possible for institutions with smaller collections to benefit from both the sophisticated tradition of rare materials cataloging and the awareness of the cartographic community of the particular qualities of our materials.

 - Randal S. Brandt, Principal Cataloger, The Bancroft Library, University of California, Berkeley

-- Laurence S. Creider, Special Collections Librarian, New Mexico State University
+- Laurence S. Creider, Head, Archives and Special Collections Department, New Mexico State University

-- Todd Fell (chair), Catalog Librarian, Beinecke Rare Book & Manuscript Library, Yale University
+- Todd Fell, Head of Rare Book Cataloging Unit, Beinecke Rare Book & Manuscript Library, Yale University

 - Nancy Kandoian, Map Cataloger, New York Public Library